Uddhav-Saikia/GDSC-Project/README.md

-the message board and the slideshow slowly move up as you scroll or sum put some pics of related items and make them move on scroll too each link should do the stratis bakas strikethrough ani
+the message board and the slideshow slowly move up as you scroll or sum put some pics of related items and make them move on scroll too each link should do the stratis bakas strikethrough ani there are circles etc everywhere n they move